AElfProject/AElf/docs/cli/methods.md

 ## CLI commands

-This page is a reference fo the metods that are available on the command line interface.
+This page is a reference for the methods that are available on the command line interface (cli).
 Each example will execute the cli with the **aelf-cli** command, this simply implies that we have aliased the dotnet command to this command.

-### Commun options
+### Common options

-As seen previously, the following options can be set for all commands:
+As seen previously, the following options can be specified for all commands, either with the options flag or by setting environment variables:

 ```bash
 -d, --datadir        The directory that contains the files.
 (AELF_CLI_DATADIR)